 I will not explain everything about this demonstration, the idea is exactly the same.
 You can now compose a more complex HTML code using

 span for instance, and the same logic, pseudo-classes and pseudo-elements.

 Here another idea of what you can do with this code, with this accessible switch demonstration.

 px) to make examples more understandable for this last one.
 You should try with

-rem to create a more flexible and maintainable code, depending on your experience and web project.
+rem to create a more flexible and maintainable code for these toggle switches, depending on your experience and web project.

 Looking for ideas?

 Now you can do what you want with checkboxes (or radio), find below so inspiration to go further.

 And yes, really, you can do the same with radio buttons.
 Did you try?